The scaling limits of near-critical and dynamical percolation

 \item It is well-known that there is a phase-transition at $p=1/n$ for the {\bf Erd{\H o}s-R\'enyi random graphs} $G(n,p)$.
 Similarly to the above case of planar percolation, it is a natural problem to study the geometry of these random graphs near the transition $p_c=1/n$.
 It turns out in this case that the meaningful rescaling is as follows: one considers near-critical random graphs with intensity $p=1/n + \lambda/ n^{4/3},\, \lambda\in \R$.
 Using notations similar to ours, if $R_n(\lambda)=(C_n^1(\lambda), C_n^2(\lambda),\ldots)$ denotes the sequence of clusters at $p=1/n + \lambda/ n^{4/3}$ (ordered in decreasing order of size, say), then it is proved in \cite{ABG} that as $n\to \infty$, the renormalized sequence $n^{-1/3}\, R_n(\lambda)$ converges in law to a limiting object $R_\infty(\lambda)$ for a certain topology on sequences of compact spaces which relies on the Gromov-Hausdorff distance.
 This near-critical coupling $\{ R_\infty(\lambda)\}_{\lambda\in \R}$ has then been used in \cite{ABGM} in order to obtain a scaling limit as $n\to \infty$ (in the Gromov-Hausdorff sense) of the minimal spanning tree on the complete graph with $n$ vertices.
-Our present paper is basically the Euclidean analog ($d=2$) of the mean-field case \cite{ABG}, and we plan to use our near-critical coupling $\{ \omega_\infty^\nc(\lambda)\}_{\lambda\in \R}$ in a subsequent work \cite{MSTreal} to obtain the scaling limit of the Minimal Spanning Tree in the plane (see the report~\cite{MST}).
+Our present paper is basically the Euclidean analog ($d=2$) of the mean-field case \cite{ABG}, and the near-critical coupling $\{ \omega_\infty^\nc(\lambda)\}_{\lambda\in \R}$ we build is used in the companion paper \cite{MSTreal} to obtain the scaling limit of the Minimal Spanning Tree in the plane (see the report~\cite{MST} as well as ~\cite{CFN} where such a construction from the continuum had already been discussed).
 An important difference is that in the mean-field case one is interested in the intrinsic metric properties (and hence works with the Gromov-Hausdorff distance between metric spaces), while in the Euclidean case one is first of all interested in how the graph is embedded in the plane.

 \item In \cite{Wulff}, the author relies on our main result in his proof that the {\bf Wulff crystal} for supercritical percolation on the triangular lattice converges to a ball as $p>p_c$ tends to $p_c(\Tg)=1/2$.